James Vick: Professional boxing career

 After a successful amateur boxing career, Vick turned professional in 2010, losing his debut via majority decision.
 Following retirement from mixed martial arts after a decade in the sport, Vick returned to boxing in 2022.
 He faced Simon Alejandro Heredia Cortes on March 26, 2022, and won the bout via second-round technical knockout.
 Nearly two months later on May 5, 2022, Vick stepped into the ring with Robert Lartigue and won the fight again via second-round technical knockout.
 Vick last fought Rodrigo Octavio Gonzalez on September 24, 2022, losing the fight via decision.

 Karate Combat

 On October 29, 2022, Vick would debut with Karate Combat, suffering a unanimous decision loss to Jorge Perez.

-Returning to the promotion on April Vick 1st, 2023, Vick secured his first Karate Combat win via unanimous decision against opponent Gabriele Cera.
+Returning to the promotion on April 1st, 2023, Vick secured his first Karate Combat win via unanimous decision against opponent Gabriele Cera.

 Vick most recently faced Rafael Alves at Karate Combat 47 on June 29, 2024, suffering a KO loss via head kick.

 Vick’s record with the promotion stands at 1-2-0.